Checklist for Choosing a Dishwasher

 Before rushing into comparing models, take the time to determine the size of your budget.
 More features usually mean a higher price tag.
 Cheap dishwashers usually have fewer cycles, and more basic racks and baskets.
-You won’t get special features such as high heat drying, delay start and sanitizing.
+You won’t get special features such as high heat drying, delayed start, and sanitizing.
 You have to determine if the benefit you get from additional features outweighs the impact on your budget.
 Visit our Guide to Dishwasher Prices to understand more about what you can get for your money.
-Keep in mind, also, that unless you are investing in a top of the line model, choosing a dishwasher with more features may also mean an increase in electricity and water consumption.
+Keep in mind, also, that unless you are investing in a top-of-the-line model, choosing a dishwasher with more features may also mean an increase in electricity and water consumption.

 What style of dishwasher do you need?